WHAT MAKES OUR PRODUCTS SPECIAL

 - Dry clean if necessary, spot clean recommended.

-- Use of duvet covers and pillow protectors is strongly recommended.
+- The use of duvet covers and pillow protectors is strongly recommended.

 - Allow 48 hours for the product to regain its original fluffy loft and appearance.

 - Wash the comforter with the machine set on the gentle or delicate cycle using cold or warm water only.
 Gentle soap without additives.

 - Dry the comforter on low heat with a few tennis balls to plump it up.
 Use the fastest speed to take as much moisture out as possible.

 - Fabric Softener is not recommended as it will coat the cover and reduce its fluff.
 Use non-chlorine bleach for whitening results.